metomi/rose/sphinx/tutorial/cylc/introduction.rst

 Atmospheric Research - New Zealand) for running their weather forecasting workflows.
 Cylc is now developed by an international partnership including members from NIWA and the Met Office (UK).
-Though initially developed for meteorological purposes cylc is a general purpose tool as applicable in business as in scientific research.
+Though initially developed for meteorological purposes Cylc is a general purpose tool as applicable in business as in scientific research.

 Cylc provides a variety of command line and GUI tools for visualising and